 AHISA is strongly committed to protecting your privacy.
-Any information you provide us remains private and the identity of anyone who contacts us is kept confidential.
+Any information you provide us remains private and confidential, and will only be used in accordance with this policy.

 Use of Information Collected

-Information obtained at the beginning of your membership, or at any other time, will be kept private and confidential.
+Information (including personal information about you) obtained at the beginning of your membership, or at any other time, will be kept private and confidential.

-Further disclosure of collected information may also be as a result of the consent of the individual, be required by law, or under other circumstances where permitted under the Act.
+Further use and disclosure of collected information may also be as a result of the consent of the individual, as required by law, or under other circumstances which would otherwise be permitted under the Australian Privacy Principles (APPS).

 This website only uses session cookies for the purpose of remembering your area of interest and during a site query of the website.
 The website statistics for this site are generated from the web logs.
 Upon closing your browser the session cookie set by this website is destroyed and no personal information is maintained which might identify you should you visit our website at a later date.

-If AHISA becomes aware of any unauthorised access to your personal information we will inform you at the earliest practical opportunity once we have established what was accessed and how it was accessed.
+If AHISA becomes aware of any unauthorised access to the personal information we hold, we will inform affected individuals at earliest practical opportunity once we have established what was accessed and how it was accessed.

 .
 If you have a complaint about our handling of your personal information, you should address your complaint in email to email@example.com